SCRT-HQ/VaporShell/docs/glossary/New-VSServiceCatalogTagOption.md

----
-layout: glossary
-title: New-VSServiceCatalogTagOption
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSServiceCatalogTagOption

 ## SYNOPSIS
-Adds an AWS::ServiceCatalog::TagOption resource to the template
+Adds an AWS::ServiceCatalog::TagOption resource to the template.
+Specifies a TagOption.
+A TagOption is a key-value pair managed by AWS Service Catalog that serves as a template for creating an AWS tag.

 ## SYNTAX